Cenobith/starterkit/README.md

 ## Initialization

-Change application title in config/application.rb
+Change application title in config/application.rb and logos in app/assets/images

 Find and replace 'Starterkit' in all sources to your app name